• Skip to primary navigation

 Step 3 - Add the bell pepper, garlic, ground cumin, and ají amarillo paste.

-• Add the aromatics and bell pepper - Add the minced garlic, ground cumin, and ají amarillo paste.
+• Add the aromatics and bell pepper – Add the minced garlic, ground cumin, and ají amarillo paste.
 Stir to combine.
-Add the puréed cilantro and chicken broth plus an additional cup of chicken broth.
+Add 2 cups of chicken broth.
 Cover.
 Simmer 10-15 minutes until vegetables are almost tender.

 Step 4 - Finish the cilantro chicken soup with corn and Lima beans.

-• Finish the cilantro chicken soup - Add the cooked corn (choclo) and the lima beans (or peas).
-Add enough chicken broth to cover all of the solids.
-Return to a boil, and simmer an additional 10 minutes or so to allow the flavors to meld.
+• Finish the cilantro chicken soup – Add the cooked corn (choclo) and the lima beans (or peas).
+Add the cilantro-broth mixture and enough chicken broth to cover all of the solids.
+Return to a boil, and simmer gently an additional 5-10 minutes to allow the flavors to meld.

 • While the soup simmers, prepare any desired garnishes.
-I recommend avocado (palta), lime wedges, hard boiled egg wedges, fresh cilantro, chopped scallions, etc. Leave the avocado for last!
+I recommend avocado (palta), lime wedges, fresh cilantro, chopped scallions, etc. Leave the avocado for last!

 A completed pot of Peruvian chicken soup with a red ladle.